What Is “Doomscrolling”—and How Can You Stop the Cycle?

 Spend time in the real world

 It can feel odd to disconnect when we are so used to being online, but it can help us shift our focus.
-Benton also suggests self-care practices including relaxation and mindfulness techniques: When you’re engaging in mindfulness, you’re living in the moment by giving your full attention to friends and family, or participating in hobbies and activities you enjoy.
+Benton suggests building a self-care plan of practices including relaxation and mindfulness techniques: When you’re engaging in mindfulness, you’re living in the moment by giving your full attention to friends and family or participating in hobbies and activities you enjoy.

 Shift the media you consume

 “The idea of searching for good news is a brilliant way of inoculating yourself against doomscrolling,” Serani says.
-“Taking in media that contains positive, meaningful, and pro-social events reduces anxiety, sadness, and feelings of hopelessness, be it a human interest story, an uplifting video, or even something silly, like tiny goats dressed in sweaters, jumping and playing—my upbeat find for today!”
+“Taking in media that contains positive, meaningful, and pro-social events reduces anxiety, sadness, and feelings of hopelessness, be it a human interest story, an uplifting video, or even something silly, like tiny goats dressed in sweaters jumping and playing—my upbeat find for today!”

 Alter your algorithms

 There’s a happy side effect of searching out positive stories: It might inadvertently help your news feed become more balanced.
 “When I was shopping for a new puppy a couple of years ago, I noticed my news feed started to fill with cute puppies.
 When I was renovating a room in my house, I started to get stories in Architectural Digest and other decorating magazines,” Benton says.
 “My interests and searches were shifting my algorithms and diversifying the articles suggested.”